In order to automatically unload the filament, go to the printer menu, click on Utilities/Filament and select unload:

 Go to the temperature menu and heat the hotend to the printing temperature of the loaded filament.
 Once it has reached the target temperature, purge the extruder by clicking on the arrow.

-At the same time, manually push the filament slightly in until you can see the material is coming out of the nozzle.
+At the same time, manually push the filament slightly until you can see the material is coming out of the nozzle.